AgustinChavero/laravel-api-challenge/README.md

 This project is an API that replicates some of the internal functionalities of Twitter in a simplified manner.
 The API allows users to perform actions such as:

--   Post tweets with text.
+-   Post with text.
--   Like tweets.
+-   Likes.
--   Save tweets.
+-   Saves.
--   Share tweets.
+-   Shares.
 -   Follow other users.
 -   Check account statistics such as follower count, following count, and number of tweets posted.